 The pros and cons aren't evenly weighted, and they're very subjective.
 You can decide which ones matter to you.
 My goal isn't to convert anyone to a certain kind of basting EPP shapes.
 I really don't care how you baste!
 My goal is to make it easy for you to allow more time for creativity.
 And in a busy and distracting world, if there's a lot of friction in the way you do something, it's much harder to enjoy giving space to it.
 I thought I hated EPP, but really I just hated using stiff cereal box cardboard, and I wanted to dive in and start sewing already.
 I'm so grateful today that I gave it another chance by trying some different techniques.

 To glue baste, place the paper piece on the back of the fabric piece.
-Put a small line of glue along one edge.
-Don't glue over the edge.
+Put a small line of glue along one edge of the paper.
+Don't glue over the edge of the paper or onto the fabric.
 It's better still if you can leave a gap between your glue line and the edge of the paper.
 Doing so will stop glue getting into the fold and making it harder to stitch through.

 Fold the seam allowance over.
 Turn the shape and fabric around so that you can glue the next edge easily.
 Repeat until all the fabric edges are folded over the shape.